Few-Shot Synthetic Image Attribution: Identifying Unseen Generators with Limited Samples: Experiment

 \subsection{Experimental Settings}

 We adopt the ConvNeXt-Small \cite{convnext58} pretrained on ImageNet as the feature extractor of our model, which outputs a vector of 512 dimensions.
 These features are then processed through an MLP to produce the final 128-dimensional embeddings.
-Following \citet{communityforensics6}, we employ RandAugment \citep{randaug59}, Gaussian blur, and JPEG compression during classifier training to effectively mitigate potential biases while enhancing the robustness of model.
+Following ComFor \cite{communityforensics6}, we employ RandAugment \cite{randaug59}, Gaussian blur, and JPEG compression during training to effectively mitigate potential biases while enhancing the robustness of our model.

-During training, we sample fake images with a per-GPU batch size of $128$ and real images with a per-GPU batch size of $16$, resulting in a total batch size of $1152$ to meet the requirements of contrastive learning.
-We use AdamW as our optimizer with a base learning rate of $2e^{-5}$ and employ a CosineAnnealing learning rate scheduler for a total of $20$ epochs.
-We set the temperature parameter $\tau=0.07$, loss coefficient $\lambda=0.01$, and momentum update parameter $\beta=0.99$.
-Additional implementation details can be found in Appendix \ref{app:configuration}.
-Our method is implemented with the PyTorch library and all the experiments are conducted on $8$ A100 with $40$ GB memory.
+During training, we sample fake images with a per-GPU batch size of $128$ and real images with a per-GPU batch size of $16$, resulting in a total batch size of $1152$ across $8$ GPUs to meet the requirements of contrastive learning.
+We use AdamW as our optimizer with a base learning rate of $2 \times 10^{-5}$ and employ a cosine annealing learning rate scheduler for a total of $20$ epochs.
+We set the temperature parameter $\tau=0.07$ and loss coefficient $\lambda=0.01$.
+The proposed method is implemented with the PyTorch library and all the experiments are conducted on $8$ A100 with $40$ GB memory.
+Additional implementation details can be found in the Supplementary Material.